TanStack/table/docs/guide/column-defs.md

 ## Column Def Types

+The following "types" of column defs aren't actually TypeScript types, but more so a way to talk about and describe overall categories of column defs:

+- `Accessor Columns`
+  - Accessor columns have an underlying data model which means they can be sorted, filtered, grouped, etc.
 - `Display Columns`
-  - Display columns do _not_ have a data model which means they cannot be sorted, filtered, etc, but they can be used to display arbitrary content in the table, eg. a row actions button, checkbox, expander, etc.
+  - Display columns do **not** have a data model which means they cannot be sorted, filtered, etc, but they can be used to display arbitrary content in the table, eg. a row actions button, checkbox, expander, etc.
 - `Grouping Columns`
-  - Group columns do _not_ have a data model so they too cannot be sorted, filtered, etc, and are used to group other columns together.
+  - Group columns do **not** have a data model so they too cannot be sorted, filtered, etc, and are used to group other columns together.
 It's common to define a header or footer for a column group.

-- `Data Columns`
-  - Data columns have an underlying data model which means they can be sorted, filtered, grouped, etc.
+## Column Helpers

+While column defs are just plain objects at the end of the day, a `createColumnHelper` function is exposed from the table core which, when called with a row type, returns a utility for creating different column definition types with the highest type-safety possible.

-Here's an example of creating some of these different column types:
+Here's an example of creating and using a column helper:

 ```tsx
 // Define your row shape